Walker21122008/Hasini---Retro-Gaming-Retrospective-Project/README.md

 The wall and floor tiles repeat in 16×16 metatile groups (2×2 blocks of 8×8 tiles), which is the standard GB tile reuse strategy to keep CHR ROM small.
 The HUD top and bottom bars each consume a full tile row, squeezing the actual playfield down to just 16 usable tile rows (128 px).

+### SNES
+In Super Castlevania IV, Simon’s sprite is noticeably larger and more fluid than the NES version, sitting around a 3×5 to 4×5 tile footprint (~24×40 px or larger depending on frame).
+Like before, he’s still built from 8×8 tiles, but the SNES allows many more sprites on screen and better composition, so the seams are much harder to notice.
+This is where the character starts to feel less like stacked blocks and more like a cohesive illustration.

+The whip is the biggest technical and visual upgrade.
+Instead of a straight chain, it’s now a curved series of 8×8 sprite tiles arranged in an arc, taking advantage of the SNES’s ability to handle more sprites and flexible positioning.
+According to Super Nintendo Entertainment System hardware specs, the system supports significantly more sprites per scanline and overall than the NES, which is why this effect works so smoothly.
+This makes the whip feel dynamic and expressive rather than rigid.

+The skeleton enemy is also much larger, likely 4×5 tiles or more, and benefits from the same hardware improvements.
+The SNES supports up to 128 sprites total and 32 per scanline, compared to the NES’s stricter limits, allowing enemies to occupy more space without flicker.
+This gives them more presence on screen and makes encounters feel less constrained.

+Backgrounds are still fundamentally tile-based, using 8×8 tiles grouped into larger 16×16 or 32×32 metatiles, but with far more variation.
+With the SNES’s expanded color palette (up to 256 colors on screen), tiles can include gradients and subtle shading, reducing visible repetition.
+The wall textures here feel more continuous and less obviously tiled compared to NES environments.

 ### Final Observations
 <img width="640" height="374" alt="image" src="https://github.com/user-attachments/assets/b21df205-e760-4462-bdc0-81614220021c" />